Renewable Energy Techniques

 - In case of emergency please follow the instructor's instructions.

 - Once you leave the exam/test room you may not be re-admitted.

 - Please refer all questions, comments or concerns to the instructor, not classmates.

 - Exam/test takers will be allowed to have a clear bottle of water with the label removed.
-No other personal items will be permitted including electronic devices (cell phones, smartwatches, MP3 players, iPods, etc.) on or near where exam/test is being taken.
+No other personal items will be permitted including electronic devices (cell phones, smart watches, MP3 players, iPods, etc.) on or near where the exam/test is being taken.

 - If scratch paper is needed for exam/test, this will be provided by the instructor, students will not be able to use their own scratch paper.

 - All backpacks and/or bags must be kept at the front of the classroom.

 The college's approach to academic progression is governed by the Promotion Decision Procedure.

 A student's academic achievement results in a promotion decision, such as eligible to continue, graduate, and discontinued.